 After creating the patterns, make sure to run your fingers through multiple times to ensure the dough doesn’t erase them.
 The indents should be as deep as you can get them without going all the way through, and the thickness of your little finger.

-Serve Turkish ramadan bread warm
+Serve Turkish ramadan pide warm

 During ramadan, Turkish bakeries churn out an incredible amount of these breads just in time for iftar.
 At many bakeries, queues form in the hour or so before sunset.
 Like most breads, ramadan pide is best super fresh.

 In fact, I’d say it’s important the breads are still warm and fresh when the imam’s prayer calls out and it’s time to tuck in after a long day of fasting.

 Whatever the occasion you’re making this (I certainly don’t restrict myself to ramadan only), do observe the lesson of this: Ramadan bread should be eaten super fresh.
 Preferably still warm.
 Not scorching hot straight out of the oven, but certainly not too long after either.
 While the bread is still tasty for several hours, it’s best eaten within the first hour after baking,

 The recipe yields 1 large Turkish ramadan pide, enough for 3-4 people.
 You can easily double the quantity (or more), in which case make sure to split the dough into the desired number of pides after the first rise.

 - 250 g white bread flour, plus extra to shape